lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic23_Assignments.md

 suggest one formative and one summative assessment that align with this outcome.
 ```

-### Illustration:
-Split diagram showing formative vs. summative assessments, examples for each.
+**Sample illustration:** Split diagram showing formative vs. summative assessments, examples for each.

----

-## 🧪 2.
-Create Authentic Tasks (Quizzes, Exams, Case Studies, Real-World Problems, AI-Assisted Projects)
+## 3.2 Create Authentic Tasks (Quizzes, Exams, Case Studies, Real-World Problems, AI-Assisted Projects)

-### 📌 Task:
+**Task:**
-Design assignments that reflect real-world faculty work or AI-enhanced practices in education.
+Design assignments that reflect real-world work or AI-enhanced practices in education.

-### 🧠 Prompt (🔹Role-Based Prompt):
+*Role-Based Prompt*
 ```
-You are an instructional designer creating a real-world, authentic task for a faculty development course on AI.
+You are an instructional designer creating a real-world, authentic task for a faculty up-skill course on the use of GenAI in education.
 Create an assignment where faculty must design a teaching activity using generative AI and include a rationale for how AI enhances learning.
 ```

-### 🧠 Prompt (🔹Zero-Shot Prompt):
+*Zero-Shot Prompt*
 ```
 Give three examples of authentic, real-world assignments for a course on teaching with AI.
-Include one quiz, one AI-supported case study, and one project-based task.
+Include one quiz with 5 questions, one AI-supported case study, and one project-based task.
+For all of them, provide correct answers.
 ```

-### 🖼 Illustration:
-Infographic showing assignment types with AI-enhancement icons (quiz, case, project).
+**Sample illustration:** Infographic showing assignment types with AI-enhancement icons (quiz, case, project).

----

-## 📏 3.
-Create Rubrics to Define Performance Expectations
+## 3.3 Create Rubrics to Define Performance Expectations

-### 📌 Task:
+**Task:**
 Use GenAI to draft clear rubrics to ensure transparency and consistency in grading.

-### 🧠 Prompt (🔹Instructional Prompt):
+*Instructional Prompt*
 ```
 Create a rubric for the following assignment:
 "Design a lesson plan that incorporates generative AI tools to enhance student learning."
 Use three criteria: Pedagogical soundness, Effective AI integration, and Clarity of design.
+For each criteria you must add ratings and points.
+Assume the ratings follow a Likert Scale from 1 (lowest) to 5 (highest), and the total points per assignment is 10.
 ```

-### 🧠 Prompt (🔹Few-Shot Prompt):
+*Few-Shot Prompt*
 ```
 Example of rubric criteria for evaluating a faculty AI teaching activity:
 1. Alignment with learning outcomes